TerrellTerry/FDM-Workspace/Dot Net/Week02/Week02 Notes.md

             - Mark a method inside a TestFixture class as a test
         - [TestCase(12, 3, 4)]
             - Serves the dual purpose of marking a method with parameters as a test method and providing inline data to be used when invoking that method.
+            - Can use testcase on a single method to test same type of tests that take in or assert similar things
         - [OneTimeSetUp]
             - Performs prior to executing any of the tests in a fixture.
         - [OneTimeTearDown]